githubEdit

 • Clear separation of duties and specialized roles. • SOC handles 24/7 monitoring; CSIRT handles major incidents. • Includes dedicated functions for threat intelligence and vulnerability management.

-Elite / Advanced organizations (e.g., FAANG)
+Elite / Advanced organizations (technology leaders)

-Blue Team = Proactive Defense Unit
+Blue Team = Proactive Defense Unit/Threat Hunting

 • Focus shifts from reactive to proactive measures. • Heavy emphasis on threat hunting, adversary simulation, and intelligence-led defense. • Often involves developing custom security tooling.